rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 ### GDB

-We have our own fork of GDB - [https://github.com/rust-dev-tools/gdb]

 #### Rust expression parser

-To be able to show debug output we need an expression parser.
+To be able to show debug output, we need an expression parser.
-This (GDB) expression parser is written in [Bison] and is only a subset of Rust expressions.
+This (GDB) expression parser is written in [Bison], and can parse only a subset of Rust expressions.
-This means that this parser can parse only a subset of Rust expressions.
-GDB parser was written from scratch and has no relation to any other parser.
+GDB parser was written from scratch and has no relation to any other parser, including that of rustc.
-For example, this parser is not related to Rustc's parser.

-GDB has Rust like value and type output.
+GDB has Rust-like value and type output.
 It can print values and types in a way that look like Rust syntax in the output.
 Or when you print a type as [ptype] in GDB, it also looks like Rust source code.
 Checkout the documentation in the [manual for GDB/Rust].